 In youth sports, a great way to pick your starting eleven is to simply choose the first players to arrive to the game.
 Playing time at the youth level should be equal anyway so the starting lineup should not be an overly stressful consideration.
 As a youth coach, I like to start the players who show up to the field first.
-Showing up early not only sends a message that you as a player want to be there and are committed to playing at the competitive level but also that you are taking the necessary steps to be ready in time to start the match.
+Showing up early not only sends a message that you as a player want to be there and are committed to playing but also that you are taking the necessary steps to be ready in time to start the match.
 Who is going to be more game-ready when the referee’s first whistle blows: the player who arrived an hour before the match or the player who came walking in ten minutes before?
 It’s an easy answer.

-You could also pick starting players based off of effort, work ethic and attitude in the previous practice.
+You could also pick starting players based off of effort, work ethic and attitude in the previous practice or over the course of the season.
 That way players still get the idea in their head that the starting lineup is based on how much effort they put in and as a result will be more motivated to perform at a higher level.
 However, with that kind of method, biases start to come into effect.
 Work ethic, unlike arrival time, is subjective and biases will come into play.
 In youth sports you want to remain as unbiased as possible when coaching.
 This is why picking players that come to the field first is such a great system.
 Because that way your starting lineup is in the hands of the players (and the parents that drive them to the games) and previous biases are almost entirely avoided.
 If you want to base your starting lineup around the previous practice, perhaps pick the players who arrived to practice first or stayed the longest after the session to help the coach or continue practicing their skills.